tidyverse/tidyverse.org/content/blog/googledrive-2-0-0/index.md

 categories: [package]
 tags: [googledrive]
-rmd_hash: a27ef2e070b9118d
+rmd_hash: 902b793e7f65b5a0

 ---

 We're jazzed to announce the release of googledrive 2.0.0 (<https://googledrive.tidyverse.org>).

 googledrive wraps the [Drive REST API v3](https://developers.google.com/drive/).
 The most common file operations are implemented in high-level functions designed for ease of use.
-You can find, list, create, trash, delete, rename, move, copy, browse, download, read, share and publish Drive files, including those on shared drives.
+You can find, list, create, trash, delete, rename, move, copy, browse, download, read, share, and publish Drive files, including those on shared drives.

 You can install it from CRAN with: